 When we have finished investigating, we will arrange to meet with you to discuss the outcome, and write to you with:

 You should complain as soon as you can after the date on which the event occurred or came to your notice.
-If you complain more than twelve months later, we may not be able to investigate properly.
-But we shall also consider whether you had good reason for not making the complaint sooner and whether, despite the delay, it is still possible to investigate the complaint effectively and fairly.
+If you complain more than twelve months later we may not be able to investigate properly and on this basis we will not initiate an investigation.

 At any stage during the process, if you are not happy with the way we are dealing with your complaint you can request that we seek third party adjudication.
 This means that the complaint will be looked at by an independent person or body and not an officer of Cheltenham Guardians.